xiaohan2012/daily-reading/august/markov-chain-coupling-stationary-distribution.md

 1. distance between two distributions
 2. probability that X and Y are different?
 3. seems to be relevant.
-   - if X are always equal to Y, then distance = 0
+   - if X are always equal to Y, then distance = 0, which means they are the same distribution

 questions: